jonBarcus/ocigenai-BuildingAnAgenticHotelConcierge/1-lab1.md

 ## Introduction

 This lab focuses on how hotels can enhance guest experiences using **OCI Generative AI**.
 You will step into the shoes of Maria, the General Manager of the Grand Plaza Hotel in Ho Chi Minh City, who receives multilingual reviews daily.
-With AI, you will learn to summarize reviews, analyze guest sentiment, and translate feedback into English—helping managers act quickly and effectively.
+With AI, you will learn to summarize reviews, analyze guest sentiment, and translate feedback into English helping managers act quickly and effectively.

-Estimated Time: 20–30 minutes
+Estimated Time: 15–20 minutes

 ### Objectives